F

 What Is Form 12C?

 Form 12C is an income declaration form that was historically used by employees in India to report income from sources other than salary to their employer.
-The aim was to assist companies in accurately calculating the total taxable income of their employees and deducting the correct amount of Tax Deducted at Source (TDS).
+The aim was to assist companies in accurately calculating the total taxable income of their employees and deducting the correct amount of TDS.

 However, Form 12C is no longer in use.
-It was applicable before the introduction of Form 12BB, which now serves as the standard format for declaring investments and claiming deductions for salaried individuals.
+It was replaced by Form 12BB, which is used to declare investments and claim deductions from salary income.

 Why Was Form 12C Used?